Risk Identification and Risk Reduction Program

 Australia is very fortunate.
 There is no need to reinvent the wheel because many other countries have paved the way with regulation and guidelines.
 Remember: no food can be produced to be 100 percent safe.
 After carefully studying the different international regulatory approaches however, it has become evident that some of them cannot successfully deal with all of the potential risks and they leave room for error.
 This is disadvantageous for the global raw milk movement, especially since it can be avoided.
 Consider the following:

 - New Zealand Ministry for Primary Industries considers the RDM its system produces as high risk in this press release.
-There is reason to be concerned about this system.
+There is reason to be concerned about this system because it does not identify some crucial risks for farmers, like feeding brewers grain and other feeds that are standard for industrial dairy, but pose unacceptable risks for the RDM herd.

 - The Raw Milk Institute consider the RDM its system produces as low risk, and this is reflected in the track record of the RAWMI-listed farmers.
 RAWMI's Risk Assessment Management Plan is a success story with a ten year track record.